blockchainofthings/CatenisAPIClientJS/README.md

 ```

 > **Note**: the parameters taken by the *listMessages* method do not exactly match the parameters taken by the List
  Messages Catenis API method.
-Most of the parameters, with the exception of the last two (`limit` and `skip`), are
+Most of the parameters, except for the last two (`limit` and `skip`), are
  mapped to fields of the first parameter (`selector`) of the *listMessages* method with a few singularities: parameters
  `fromDeviceIds` and `fromDeviceProdUniqueIds` and parameters `toDeviceIds` and `toDeviceProdUniqueIds` are replaced with
  fields `fromDevices` and `toDevices`, respectively.
 Those fields take an array of device ID objects, which is the same